alandipert/golf/README.markdown

 Typically, websites are developed by small teams of people who can usually be grouped into the following roles: Graphics, CSS/HTML, Developer, and Backend.
 Some teams might lack one or more of the above, or have someone else not listed.
 But we think that's generally how it goes.
-A common problem with the project development flow of such a team are what might be called "linear dependencies" - the Developers can't get to coding until they have a template and set of functional requirements to work with.
+A common problem with the development flow of such a team is what might be called "linear dependency" - the Developers can't get to coding until they have a template and set of functional requirements to work with.
 The CSS person can't get to splicing until he has a mockup to work with.
 And the graphics guy isn't done with his mockup until it's approved